As a journalist or civil society activist it can be very useful to visualise data geographically via mapping.

 To make a map we’ll need a shapefile and a spreadsheet with the data we want to map.
 It is very important that your shapefile and your spreadsheet have data in common – whether it is a suburb name, a ward number or a city name.
 Otherwise CartoDB won’t know how to match up the information.

-In this exercise we’re going to map the number of car hijackings reported at police stations in South Africa in 2013/14, so both the shapefile and our dataset have the name of each police station in them.
+In this exercise we’re going to be mapping the number of car hijackings reported at police stations in South Africa in 2013/14, so both the shapefile and our dataset have the name of each police station in them.
 (You can use your own data, of course.)

-Download the practice data by clicking on these links:
+Download the mapping practice data by clicking on these links:

 - South African police station co-ordinates (click on “Export” and download as a shapefile).